netbiolab/HRGM2/README.md

-# HRGM2 Code
+# HRGM2 Code & Data
-This repository contains code used for HRGM2 construction.
+This repository contains code used for HRGM2 construction and HRGM2 data.

 ## Code description
 ### 01.QualityControl